Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 - Advertising & Promotions Manager

-A master's degree in marketing may also be useful if your end game is management or analytics.
+A master’s in marketing and advertising degree may also be useful if your end game is management or analytics.
 The program you choose may help guide your choice of career.

 Marketing Managers plan programs to generate interest in a product, service or idea.
 They’ll often meet with other department heads to brainstorm about budgets or contracts.